kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

 nodes:
   # skipTaint is used to enable/disable adding kwok provider taint on the template nodes
   # default is false so that even if you run the provider in a production cluster
-  # you don't have to worry about production workload
+  # you don't have to worry about the production workload
   # getting accidentally scheduled on the fake nodes
   skipTaint: true # default: false
   # gpuConfig is used to specify gpu config for the node
   gpuConfig:
-    # to tell kwok provider what label should be considered as GPU label
+    # to tell the kwok provider what label should be considered as GPU label
     gpuLabelKey: "k8s.amazonaws.com/accelerator"

 # availableGPUTypes is used to specify available GPU types